-The university will take prompt and equitable action to eliminate relationship violence and sexual misconduct, prevent its recurrence, and repair the harm that has been caused.
+The university will take prompt and equitable action to eliminate relationship violence and sexual misconduct and prevent its recurrence.
 When the conduct has a propensity to create a hostile, manipulative, or coercive environment on campus, the university obligates itself to respond in support of all parties involved, the campus community, and others who have been impacted.
-EMU commits itself to proactively build a campus community that prioritizes health and safety.
-The university strives to achieve this by ensuring the safety of those who have been harmed, holding accountable those who have done harm, and addressing the root causes of relationship violence and sexual misconduct.
+The university strives to achieve this by ensuring the safety of those who have been harmed and holding accountable those who have done harm.

 In order to establish and maintain a campus community that values the dignity of all, this policy and resolution procedure commits the university to:

-- may identify what behavior constitutes relationship violence and sexual misconduct and other misconduct prohibited under the policy;
+- May identify what behavior constitutes relationship violence and sexual misconduct; and

-- provide a written explanation of the rights and options to every student or employee that has experienced relationship violence and/or sexual misconduct, both the reporting and the responding party, regardless of when or where the conduct occurred.
+- Provide a written explanation of the rights and options for the Title IX process, interim accommodations, process accommodations, confidential services and community resources to every student or employee that has experienced relationship violence and/or sexual misconduct,regardless of when or where the conduct occurred (Appendices C & D).

-In addition, this policy identifies and describes the roles of the university’s Title IX coordinator, deputy Title IX coordinators, Title IX investigators, and Title IX review board; identifies how students, faculty, and staff can report relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy to the university, confidentially; identifies on- and off-campus resources available to reporting and responding parties, including the right to notify local law enforcement, be assisted in that notification, and/or decline to notify such authorities; and provides the university with a means to take all reasonable steps to identify relationship violence and sexual misconduct, support prevention of its recurrence, and repair the harmful effects on the reporting party, as appropriate.
+In addition, this policy identifies and describes the various roles of the university’s Title IX Coordinator, deputy Title IX Coordinators, Title IX Investigators, and Title IX Review Board; identifies how students, faculty, and staff can report relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy to the university, confidentially; identifies access to on- and off-campus resources available to reporting and responding parties, including the right to notify local law enforcement, be assisted in that notification, and/or decline to notify such authorities; and provides the university with a means to take all reasonable steps to identify relationship violence and sexual misconduct, support prevention of its recurrence, and repair the harmful effects on the reporting party, as appropriate.